 - Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
 This will make the process so much easier.

-- Spiced pastry: don't overwork the dough.
-The food processor is a handy tool to make it easier, but don't process it much after you add the flour, as this will make it tougher.
+- Spiced pastry: Don't overwork the dough.
+The food processor is a handy tool for making it easier, but don't process it much after you add the flour, as this will make it tougher.

-- Cookie crumbs: instead of the graham crackers, you can use dry fine breadcrumbs or plain vanilla wafers and a little more cinnamon to match the graham crackers flavor.
+- Cookie crumbs: Instead of graham crackers, you can use dry fine breadcrumbs or plain vanilla wafers and a little more cinnamon to match the graham cracker flavor.

 - Make ahead: it can be kept in the refrigerator for a week or frozen for a month (defrost in the fridge first).
 In both cases, wrap it well.

-They travel quite well, so you can ship them.
-Wrap them well (individual cookies or the tart cut into squares and wrapped individually) and pack them tight but without piling them up.
+- They travel pretty well, so you can ship them.
+Wrap them well (individual cookies or the tart cut into squares and wrapped individually) and pack them tight without piling them up.
 If the package has one or more layers of squares or cookies, I like to divide them with bubble wrap.

 The spiced dough in this recipe makes great cookies.